DeplanckeLab/DisCo_source/README.md

    - NIDAQmx.lib

 ### Compile
-In principle the Visual Studio solution should now contain all necessary dependencies and should be able to compile the executable.
-Make sure to select *Release* and *x64*.
+The Visual Studio solution should now contain all necessary dependencies and be able to compile the DisCo executable.
+Make sure to select *Release* and *x64* for the build.

 ## Code adaptation and reuse
 The main intention of this repository is to provide a compilation ready version of the DisCo code to enable other laboratories to replicate our system.
 As indicated above, the code represents a specialized solution to the application it was written for, and the focus during development was not on reusability.
 Hence, although parts of the code could be readily incorporated in derivate projects, we recommend to consider refactoring the code before utilizing it as a development basis.